while1618/LearnReact/componenets/README.md

-Introducing to basic functional compaonents
+Introducing to basic functional components